tuanddd/grru/README.md

 ## Why
 Currently as of this writing, [Gitlab doesn't provide a way on the UI to remove releases inside a project](https://gitlab.com/gitlab-org/gitlab/-/issues/213862) (not yet), this extension aims to fix that.

-🏋️‍♀️ Zero dependencies
+🏋️‍ &nbsp; Zero dependencies

-🛠 Zero configuration
+🛠 &nbsp; Zero configuration

-🚀 Works on any Gitlab sites whether gitlab.com or self-managed instances
+🚀 &nbsp; Works on any Gitlab sites whether gitlab.com or self-managed instances

 ## Usage
 Download latest version, extract it, open Chrome and point to "chrome://extensions"